What is a Cesarean Section?

 Do You Need a Medical Malpractice Attorney?

 C-section surgery comprises nearly 20% of births in the United States, and that number is growing.
 The more the procedure is performed, the more chance of medical mistakes being made that can cause injuries to mothers and children.
-If you or your child were injured during a C-section delivery, contact a medical malpractice attorney at Wolf & Pravato to discuss the situation and preserve any legal rights you may have.
+If you or your child were injured during a C-section delivery, contact a Florida medical malpractice attorney at the law offices of Wolf & Pravato to discuss the situation and preserve any legal rights you may have.